Chenpinji/Shared-Certificate-Measurement/README.md

 please go to Tranco_secure_dep to check our codes and measurement results.
 * ***rank_dependency_Apex.json*** gives the result of Which websites Tranco's Top 1K websites share certificates with.
 We use Tranco Top 1M(without subdomains) to rank these domains.
 * ***rank_dependency_Withsub.json*** since Tranco Top 1M(without subdomains) doesn't give rank to the subdomains.
 Thus, We use tranco Top 1M(with subdomains) to rank them and demonstrate the rank dependency phenomenon.
 * In our results, domain A depends on domain B means A is in the SAN list of B's TLS certificate.
-In this case, B can use server push to attack A.
+In this case, B can use a novel cross-origin attack found by us to attack A, which will bring terrible diaster to our web environment.

 ## Requirements
 * Python 3.6